amatelic/ao/readme.md

 # OA

-This is a libary for easier construction of LLM prompts with ollama.
+ Libary for easier construction interaction with ollama.
-The libary has some utility function which help with the construction of different prompts

 ## Basic prompt with the libary